 You must work on the presumption that every adult patient has the capacity to make decisions about their care and treatment.
 You must not assume that a patient lacks capacity to make a decision solely because of their age, disability, appearance, behaviour, medical condition (including mental illness), beliefs, apparent inability to communicate or because they make a decision that others disagree with or consider unwise.

 If a patient’s capacity to make a decision may be impaired, you must provide the patient with all appropriate help and support to maximise their ability to understand, retain, use or weigh up the information needed to make that decision or communicate their wishes.
 You must assess their capacity to make each decision, at the time it needs to be made.
 You can find detailed guidance about maximising and assessing a patient’s capacity in Decision making and consent and in the codes of practice supporting the Mental Capacity Act 2005 and Adults with Incapacity (Scotland) Act 2000.6

 Information about this legislation, the supporting codes of practice and related guidance can be found in the legal annex.

-The benefits of a treatment that may prolong life, improve a patient’s condition or manage their symptoms must be weighed against the burdens and risks for that patient, before you can reach a view about its overall benefit.
-For example, it may be of no overall benefit to provide potentially life prolonging but burdensome treatment in the last days of a patient’s life when the focus of care is changing from active treatment to managing the patient’s symptoms and keeping them comfortable.
+The benefits of a treatment that may prolong life, improve a patient’s condition or manage their symptoms must be weighed against the burdens and risks for that patient, before you can reach a view about whether its could be in their interests.
+For example, it may not be in a patient’s interests to provide potentially life prolonging but burdensome treatment in the last days of their life when the focus of care is changing from active treatment to managing the patient’s symptoms and keeping them comfortable.